qrkourier/qrkourier.github.io/content/tech/securing-aws-credentials.md

 This describes another approach to gaining privileges in AWS and requires that an AWS IAM "role" has already been defined to control access to your resources.
 This is a global entity in your account that couples an IAM policy to any number of IAM users thereby allowing some action on some resource.

 This is similar but different from using IAM groups to assign the same privileges to multiple users in that it enables granting privileges that span AWS accounts and provides only time-limited, non-interactive session tokens.
-This is also contrasting to the cumbersome practice of having many IAM user credentials for many AWS accounts because.
+This is also contrasting to the cumbersome practice of having many IAM user credentials for many AWS accounts.

 It is ideal to grant minimum privileges to a particular role in your own AWS account, and then grant to humans and robots the ability to assume that role with their own IAM user identity.
 That way they need only one identity regardless of to which AWS account their IAM user belongs, and you can modify the grants for the role in your own AWS account at any time.
 This also means you never need to know another user's secret access key, and you can still enforce criteria such as multi-factor authentication.